Give (a) the additive inverse and (b) the absolute value of each ... | Study Prep in Pearson+

 Additive Inverse

 The additive inverse of a number is the value that, when added to the original number, results in zero.
-For any real number x, its additive inverse is -x.
-This concept is fundamental in solving equations and understanding number properties.
+For any real number 'a', its additive inverse is '-a'.
+For example, the additive inverse of -6/5 is 6/5 because (-6/5) + (6/5) = 0.

 Evaluate Composite Functions - Values Not on Unit Circle